lmorg/murex/README.md

     command -> command -> [ index ] -> if { command }

-The language supports multiple data types, with JSON, CSV, S-Expressions, etc support as a native data type.
-This makes passing data through the pipeline easier when dealing with more complex arrangements of data than a simple byte stream when compared to standard shells like Bash.
+(for compatibility _murex_ does also support the traditional pipe token: eg `command | command`)

-However for compatibility _murex_ does also support the traditional pipe token, `|`, and can stream typed data to traditional command line programs.
-This means you can use _murex_ with minimal relearning nor retooling.
+The language supports multiple data types natively; such as JSON, YAML, CSV, S-Expressions, CSV and even loosely tabulated terminal output (eg `ps`, `ls -l`, etc).
+This makes passing data through the pipeline and parsing output easier when dealing with more complex arrangements of data than a simple byte stream in traditional shells like Bash.

 ## Concise yet predictable

-Despite the amount of features added to shell, I have tried to keep the amount of "magic" to a minimum and follow a pretty standard structure so the language is predictable.
+Despite the amount of features added to shell, we have tried to keep the amount of "magic" to a minimum and follow a pretty standard structure so the language is predictable.
 However there are times when a little magic goes a long way.
-For example _murex_ supports complex data objects from various formats including JSON and CSV files and you can query their properties directly:
+For example _murex_'s support for complex data objects of differing formats is managed in the pipeline so you don't need to think about the data format when querying data from them.

-    open: file.csv -> [ column_name ] # return specific columns in CSV file
+    open: file.csv -> [ column_name ] # returns specific columns (or rows) in CSV file
-    open: file.json -> [ index ]      # return specific items from JSON
+    open: file.json -> [ index ]      # returns specific items from JSON

-The index function (`[`) alters its matching algorithm depending on the piped data type and `open` sets the data type depending on the file extension.
+The index function (`[`) alters its matching algorithm depending on the piped data type and `open` sets the data type depending on the file extension or MIME type.

-Sometimes you will want fewer guesswork or just the robustness a forced behavior.
+Sometimes you will want fewer guesswork or just the robustness of a forced behavior.
 On those occasions you can remove one layer of magic by casting the data type: